raywadi/Timer/Readme.txt

-An app to keep track of time spent of varius activities.
+An app to keep track of time spent of various activities.